Your Body Doesn’t Have to Keep the Score: Recover and Heal Childhood Trauma Through Somatic Therapy

 What Is Childhood Trauma?

-Childhood trauma encompasses a range of experiences, from overtly distressing events to subtle, ongoing disruptions in safety and connection.
-In the 1990s, research on Adverse Childhood Experiences (ACEs) shed light on how early adversity – whether in the form of abuse, neglect, or household challenges – can have profound effects on physical and mental health in adulthood.
+Childhood trauma refers to a wide range of physical, emotional, and psychological traumatic experiences.
+A study on Adverse Childhood Experiences (ACEs) in the 1990s examined abuse, neglect, and household challenges from birth to age 17 and found that children exposed to these experiences have a higher risk of developing physical and mental health issues in adulthood.
 These findings were pivotal in raising awareness of trauma prevention in children and childhood trauma therapy for adults.

 Different Types of Childhood Trauma